ge-high-assurance/VERDICT/tools/verdict/README.md

 ## Set up your build environment

-You will need [Java 11](https://adoptium.net/) to build all of our Java program sources.
-Java 8 is too old and no longer supported by Maven's Eclipse Tycho build system.
+You will need [Java 17](https://adoptium.net/) to build all of our Java program sources.
+Maven's Eclipse Tycho build system no longer supports Java 11 so Java 17 is required to build VERDICT.

 You also will need [Apache Maven](https://maven.apache.org) to build all of our Java program sources.
 Your operating system may have